 Azure Traffic Manager offers three main benefits -

-1. The Traffic Manager distributes the traffic using the best traffic-routing methodology applicable for the scenario.
+1. The Traffic Manager distributes the traffic using the best traffic-routing methodology applicable to the scenario.

 2. Constant monitoring of the endpoint health